About

 Project Director, France

-Based in Paris, Léonie Orceau coordinates Doors’ projects in France, at the crossroads of luxury, visual arts, and performing arts.
-A graduate of Sciences Po Paris with a master’s focused on China, Léonie speaks English and Chinese.
+A graduate of Sciences Po Paris with a master’s focused on China and East Asia, Léonie speaks English and Chinese.
 At Doors, she manages collaborations with luxury houses, oversees the production of touring exhibitions in China (with both public and private institutions), and contributes to exhibitions in France such as Slow and Steady Wears the Stone at the Abbey of Jumièges.
 She also coordinates the agency’s editorial strategy.

 Before joining Doors, Léonie gained experience at Hermès in performing arts programming, at Galerie Semiose in Paris, and at the French Institute in New York (Villa Albertine), where she now remains active as creative manager of the alumni network.
 She is also a contributor to Beaux Arts Magazine.
 With strong expertise in the French artistic and institutional landscape — spanning visual arts and live performance, from emerging scenes to major cultural players — she brings a transversal and strategic vision to her projects.